 Exhibition at The Seven Hills Gallery, Sheffield

-The Seven Hills gallery is a new gallery space at Sheffield Northern General Hospital and I am the first artist exhibiting in the space from 2 November 2020 – 31 January 2021.
-Unfortunately the exhibition is not open to the general public but I am excited by the fact that the work will be seen by and enhance the environment for staff, patients and patient visitors (if allowed).
+The Seven Hills gallery is a new gallery space at Sheffield Northern General Hospital and I was the first artist exhibiting in the space from 2 November 2020 – 20 February 2021.
+Unfortunately the exhibition was not open to the general public but I am excited by the fact that the work was seen by staff.

 Catalogue essay by artist and writer Simon Bill

 This body of work is one artist’s response to a set of conditions that many of us are likely to encounter.
 Once a fortnight Smith spends five to six hours undergoing chemotherapy, seated and hooked-up.
 Having dealt with these blocks of dead time in a variety of standard ways, playing games, reading and so on, it struck her that, as an artist, clearly the way to address the problem of these potentially wasted hours is through art, making a kind of visual journal.